 Fig. 4 Schematic depiction of the teaching events in each condition of Experiment 2.
 In the three-exemplar and no-explanation conditions, infants received three teaching pairs; the events from the first teaching pair are depicted, and the boxes used across pairs are depicted at the end of each row.
-In the no-confirmation condition, half of the infants received only two teaching pairs, and half received a third teaching pair with the same box as in the first pair.
-In the no-trigger condition, infants saw three large-on events, with different boxes, in two identical blocks of three
+In the no-confirmation condition, half of the infants received realized that the large-on events contradicted their proportion-ofcontact rule.
+Nevertheless, the EBL account predicted that infants would be unable to generate an explanation for these events, and hence would look equally at the two test displays.